apache/cloudstack-docs-admin/source/networking2.rst

          When PFS is turned on, for every negotiation of a new phase-2 SA the two gateways must generate a new set of phase-1 keys.
-This adds an extra layer of protection that PFS adds, which ensures if the phase-2 SA’s have expired, the keys used for new phase-2 SA’s have not been generated from the current phase-1 keying material.
+This adds an extra layer of protection that PFS adds, which ensures if the phase-2 SA's have expired, the keys used for new phase-2 SA's have not been generated from the current phase-1 keying material.

    -